Telecommunications industry in Hong Kong

 The Office of the Telecommunications Authority (OFTA) is the legislative body responsible for regulating the telecommunications industry in Hong Kong.
 The OFTA has liberalized all telecom sectors and there are no foreign ownership restrictions.

 In the local fixed-line market there is neither a pre-set limit on the number of licenses issued nor deadline for applications.
-As of 2004, there are nine fixed-line licensees: PCCW-HKT, New World Telephone Limited, Wharf T & T Limited, Hutchison Global Crossing Limited, Hong Kong Broadband Network Limited, Eastar Technology Limited, CM Tel.
+As of 2004, there were nine fixed-line licensees: PCCW-HKT, New World Telephone Limited, Wharf T & T Limited, Hutchison Global Crossing Limited, Hong Kong Broadband Network Limited, Eastar Technology Limited, CM Tel.
 (HK) Limited, TraxComm Limited and HKC Network Limited.
 Consequently, the telephone density is, with 56 lines per 100 people, among the highest in the world.